bnnm/wwiser/doc/WWISER.md

 See https://github.com/bnnm/wwiser-utils for a guide and utils to help with reversing names.

+### Regenerating wwnames.txt name list with missing IDs
+*wwiser* has an option to re-save names and IDs based on currently loaded banks, which can be used to get a "clean" `wwnames.txt` and get a list of used names missing IDs (see *wwiser-utils* project for tips to reverse into names those missing IDs).
+By default it writes an ordered list divided in sections by name type and usage.

+For best results you try loading all banks before making the list, in particular `init.bnk` is needed to detect certain RTPC IDs.

 ### Name flags
 You can add some special flags to `wwnames.txt` that alter some minor behaviors (not quite full program options).
-Just write the following text lines inside (flags aren't stable and may change without warning though).
+Just write the following text lines inside (flags aren't stable and may change without warning or behave erratically in some cases though).

 #### `#@no-fuzzy`
 Disables "fuzzy matching".
 By default *wwiser* tries to match derived names, like `play_bgm01` may try to use `play_bgm02`.
 In rare cases (mainly when there are a lot of IDs/names) it may derive names that don't make much sense, like `play_bgm0g`, so this flag disables this fuzzy derivation.